glasnt/talks/2019_05_PyConUS.podium/slides.md

 ???

-well, unfortunately, no, this isn't that simple.
+Turns out that no, this isn't the case.
+Both engines implement box-shadow inset, but they differ in their intepretation of what to do with sub-pixel borders.

-The problem is, of cource, because CSS, cross-browser compatibility.
+Blink works, and testing in Chrome my charts looked great.

-Turns out that webkit and blink rendering engines intepret this differently.
-Blink ends up with 1px around the spans.
-But webkit ignores it.
+Webkit, Safari and the image generation section?
+Not so much.
+Webkit ignored this styling.
+Which was annoying.

-So instead:
+But I worked around it.

 ---